 - e - Terms of Service checkbox: check this checkbox in order to agree to the Terms of Service;

 - f - Submit: after you're done with the fields above, click on "Submit".

-Once you have completed the steps presented above and you have registered on the Google reCAPTCHA website, look for the "Site key" and the "Secret key" on the page on which you have been sent to.
-Below you can see an image on how that section looks on the Google website:
+Once you have completed the steps presented above and you have registered on the Google reCAPTCHA website, look for the "Site key" and the "Secret key" on the page to which you have been sent to.
+Below you can see an image of how that section looks on the Google website:

 Create the ReCAPTCHA connection

 Once you have copied the keys from the Google website, as presented above, you can access your WordPress dashboard, and then go to your Thrive Dashboard > API Connections, click the "Manage Connections" button and then "Add new Connection".
 From the app drop-down list, select "ReCaptcha":